Tamiaouch/group7_geog328_final/README.md

 - **Mapbox GL JS**: A JavaScript library for rendering interactive maps with vector tiles.
 Used for displaying crime data as a heatmap and providing interactive features.
 - **OpenStreetMap**: The base map data source, integrated through Mapbox to ensure accurate geographic data.

+### Data Sensitivity & Confidentiality

+Our project ensures that assault crime data is displayed responsibly, maintaining confidentiality by using aggregated data points.
+We avoid pinpointing exact addresses to respect privacy while still providing valuable insights into crime patterns.

+We have taken the following measures to ensure data sensitivity:

+- **Data Sourcing & Anonymization**: Our data comes from openly available resources like the Seattle Open Data Portal and the Seattle Police Department.
+To protect privacy, all data has been anonymized to prevent the identification of individuals involved in the incidents.
+- **Ethical Considerations & User Responsibility**: We have taken ethical considerations into account to ensure the data is presented fairly and without bias.
+Users are encouraged to interpret the data responsibly, keeping its context and limitations in mind.

+By implementing these measures, we aim to provide a valuable resource for understanding crime patterns while respecting the privacy and confidentiality of individuals.

 ### Acknowledgments

-We would like to acknowledge the following contributors and sources:

-- **Seattle Police Department**: For making crime data publicly available.
-- **Mapbox**: For providing powerful tools to visualize geographic data.

-Special thanks to the open-source community for creating the libraries that power this project.
+We would like to acknowledge the Seattle Police Department for making crime data publicly available and Mapbox for providing tools that allow us to visualize geographic data.
+A special thanks to the open-source community for creating the libraries that power this project.
+This project is built on the principles of open data and transparency, which empower communities to make informed decisions.

 ### AI Use Disclosure

-We have used generative AI tools like ChatGPT to assist in the development of this project, specifically for:
+We have used generative AI tools like ChatGPT to assist in the development of this project, specifically and solely for code debugging.
+However, AI tools were not used to generate data or develop the core functionality of the web application.
-- Code debugging.

-However, we have not used AI tools to generate data or to develop the core functionality of the web application.

 ### Other Information

----

 The **Seattle Assault Crimes Heatmap** is designed to improve the safety and awareness of Seattle's residents by visualizing crime patterns in an interactive, user-friendly map.
 We hope this tool aids in informed decision-making and helps to reduce crime through community awareness.
-For suggestions or contributions, please feel free to open issues or pull requests in the repository.